Medicaid expansion in Oregon

 Pre-ACA: Years of budget woes

-Over the last two decades, Oregon Health Plan has instituted numerous cost-containment measures, including a requirement that benefits recipients limit their pharmacy usage to a single pharmacy (chosen by the insured member), a disease management program providing case management to clients with specific chronic illnesses, and copays for most adult clients who are not part of exempt groups (tribal members, pregnant women, etc.).
+Over the last two decades, Oregon Health Plan has instituted numerous cost-containment measures, including a requirement that limits beneficiaries to a single pharmacy (chosen by the insured member), a disease management program providing case management to clients with specific chronic illnesses, and copays for most adult clients who are not part of exempt groups (tribal members, pregnant women, etc.).
 Coverage for vision/hearing, and durable medical equipment was eventually discontinued as the state worked to reduce Medicaid expenses.

 In addition, the state began requiring small premiums to participate in OHP Standard, and that led to roughly 40,000 enrollees dropping their coverage because they were unable to pay the premiums (now that Medicaid has been expanded, they are once again eligible for coverage without premiums).

-By 2004, considerably budget issues led to a ballot initiative that would have generated revenue for OHP via additional income taxes, corporate taxes, and tobacco taxes.
+By 2004, considerable budget issues led to a ballot initiative that would have generated revenue for OHP via additional income taxes, corporate taxes, and tobacco taxes.
 The ballot measure failed though, and OHP Standard ceased new enrollments on July 1, 2004.
 It didn’t open back up again until 2008, at which point there was a lottery to claim 3,000 available spots in the program (tens of thousands of people applied to get one of the spots, and many people applied more than once over the ensuing years).

 It was a natural progression for Oregon to accept federal funding to expand Medicaid in 2014.
 Coverage is now available for all legally present residents with incomes up to 138 percent of poverty, and the federal government is picking up most of the tab for the newly-eligible enrollees (94 percent in 2018, although this will drop to 90 percent in 2020 and future years).
 There’s no longer a lottery system in Oregon — everyone who qualifies can enroll in the program.